+MUSI2031.
+American music This course will examine the history, genres, styles, innovations, and cultural contexts of music in America.
+Following an overview of its European and African roots and the development of American music up to World War I, intensive consideration will be given to jazz, rock, blues, musicals, classical, and avant-garde musics.
 MUSI2037.
-Directed study 1 (for students in their second year of study) (6 credits) In this course, the student works on a one-to-one basis with a supervisor throughout the year.
-The project may be an extended historical or analytical paper or a composition portfolio.
+Directed study 1 (for students in their second year of study) In this course, the student works on a one-to-one basis with a supervisor throughout the year.
+The project may be an extensive research paper or a composition portfolio.
 Students planning to take this course must demonstrate their competence in the particular area in which they wish to work.
 Entry to this course is at the discretion of the Head of the School of Humanities on the recommendation of the Department's Undergraduate Coordinator.
-Assessment: 100% thesis.
+Assessment: 100% coursework.

 MUSI2043.
-Orchestration (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
-This course provides students with a comprehensive knowledge of orchestration.
+Orchestration This course provides students with a comprehensive knowledge of orchestration.
 The characteristics of standard orchestral instruments will be studied, as well as the techniques of combining these instruments when writing for small and large orchestral forces.
 Aspects of psycho-acoustics will also be studied.
 Teaching materials will be derived from examples of classical and contemporary music, as well as film scores.
 Prerequisite: MUSI2070.
 Assessment: 100% coursework.
 MUSI2044.
-Film music (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
-What does music contribute to a fiction film?
+Film music What does music contribute to a fiction film?
 When is it used?
 And why is it there in the first place?
 Directors use music with an effect in mind and it is music's force in the "here and now" of the moviegoing experience that we will try to describe.
-To do so, we will study films from various cinematic traditions through the various ways in which music functions within them as a powerful meaning-making element.
+To do so, we will study films from various cinematic traditions through the various ways in which music functions within them as a powerful meaningmaking element.
 Under the assumption that film is an audio-visual medium, we will examine individual works representative of different genres-musicals, horrors, dramas, comedies, and cartoons.
 Consideration will be given to the relationship between music and image as well as music and sound as they emerge from close readings of individual scenes.
 We will also look at how music is represented in the story world of the film, whether a character performs, listens to, or ignores it.
 Assessment: 100% coursework.
 MUSI2047.
-Advanced music performance 2 (for students in their second year of study) (6 credits) (This course is also offered to second year non-BA students for inter-Faculty broadening purposes.)
-Students prepare a recital of 30-40 minutes under the supervision of a vocal or instrumental teacher approved by the Department.
-At least one piece must be performed on a period instrument, or must use either period or advanced 20th-century techniques, as appropriate.
+Advanced music performance 2 (for students in their second year of study) This one-year course provides students with the opportunity to develop their musicianship and perform in public.
+The coordinator offers the students advice in choosing repertoire, helps them plan their rehearsals and performances, and invites both local and overseas visitors to conduct two-hour masterclasses.
+The students offer two public recitals, one in the Autumn semester and one in the Spring; attend all masterclasses; write programme notes for their chosen pieces; and discuss their selection of works with the course coordinator.
+Repertoire changes every year and reflects the students' abilities as well as interests.
 Places in this course are limited and admission is by audition.
 Assessment: 100% coursework.
 MUSI2052.
-Advanced tonal chromaticism and analysis (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
-This course is a continuation of MUSI2070 Fundamentals of tonal music, with emphases on chromatic harmonies, larger forms such as rondo and sonata, and contrapuntal genres such as canon and fugue.
+Advanced tonal chromaticism and analysis This course is a continuation of MUSI2070 Fundamentals of tonal music, with emphases on chromatic harmonies, larger forms such as rondo and sonata, and contrapuntal genres such as canon and fugue.
 The basic concepts of Schenkerian theory will also be introduced.
 Students are required to complete a number of harmonic exercises and analytical projects.
 Prerequisite: MUSI2070.